StoneShark/CSPSolver/README.md

 - DomainDegree - select the variable with the largest domain from those with the smalled domain.
 Sort order is minimum domain then maximum degree.
 - MaxAssignedNeighs - choose the variable listed in constraints along with other variables (neighbors) that have the most assigned values.

+Using the exerimenter with "--var_chooser all" will show a nominal comparison of the time required to with each chooser on the same problem.

 ## Compatibility ##
 CSP Solver requires only standard python 3.12 or later.

 A makefile provides some developement scripts.
 A couple optional targets in the makefile use grep.
-Pytest is the test environment.
+Pytest is the test environment with support from coverage, pytest-cov and pytest-mock.